MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/manage-viva-engage-domains.md

 ### If your Microsoft 365 tenant is associated with more than one Viva Engage network

-These additional networks could be free Viva Engage Basic networks created by employees of your company.
+These extra networks could be free Viva Engage Basic networks created by employees of your company.
 For example:

 - Verified domains on the Microsoft 365 tenant: contoso.onmicrosoft.com, contoso.com, northwind.com